dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 An action in harmony with your values is not necessarily a pleasant one.
 When you help your elderly father to get dressed, you don’t derive the feeling of satisfaction from the act itself but from its harmony with your core values.

-# Self acceptance
+# Good, evil and self acceptance
+To judge anything as good or evil, a criterion is required according to which we can grade.
+And a criterion presupposes a purpose so that anything can be judged by its potential to bring us closer or further away form that purpose.
+Without it, nothing can be judged and everything is equal.
+Thus, because we don't know the objective purpose we can neither know the objective good and the objective evil.
+Every action can only be judged according to the subjective criteria of the person judging it.

 A trap to avoid in this path, is to get in a pointless constant doubt of your own personal values.
 You have born and raised the way you are, with your very own set of inclinations and values instilled to you by fate (your genes, your family, your culture etc.).
-All these factors have shaped you into the person you are and there is not much meaning trying to fight them.
-Because there is no objective criterion to judge them by.
+All these factors have shaped you into the person you are and there is not much meaning trying to fight them, because there is no objective criterion to judge them by.
 Everything is subjective, noone knows the truth or what is objectively good and evil.